DigixGlobal/doxity/README.md

 * 0.1.0
   * Options to hide / whitelist source files & binaries
-  * Render params if they are in userdocs but not ABI
+  * Code highlighting
   * Demo Site
 * 1.0.0
+  * AST parsing: render params that are in devdocs but not ABI (e.g. methods)
   * Tests
   * Sourcemaps, Hash Signatures
 * 1.x